licui3936/openfin-time-example/README.md

-# OpenFin examples: Notifications
+# OpenFin Time Example

-OpenFin allows native desktop notifications, the system-level windows which briefly appear as alerts at the bottom right of the screen, to be created and interacted with.
+A simple time example application.
+The purpose of this repository is to approve getting time from time service application.

 To run this example you will need [Node.js](https://nodejs.org/en/download).
 Clone the repository, run: